How to define and create organizational values that inspire employees

 There are many ways to drive employee productivity.
 One way is to create organizational values.

 So how do you create organizational values that will inspire your employees to work at max capacity?
 The answer may lie in your company’s H.E.A.R.T.
+(History, Energy, Action, Reminders, Talent optimization)

-H is for history: Start with your mission statement.
+History: Start with your mission statement.

 “Mission-driven” organizations report 30 percent more innovation and 40 percent higher engagement, according to Deloitte.
 Before you dive in to write your core values, take a step back.
 Think about why your company exists in the first place.